-See also Options in the manual chapter for Citrix.
+See also Options for an IGEL OS Citrix Session in the manual chapter for Citrix.

-(i) If this doesn't work, see also Black Box Next to the Mouse Cursor (see page 260).
+(i) If this doesn't work, see also Black Box Next to the Mouse Cursor (see page 264).

 Poor Performance with Citrix XenDesktop 7.6 Deep Compression